debugsociety/Curriculum/lectures/Day1.md

 -Select "Get started"
 -Select "Start from scratch,I don't have an existing Drupal site" -choose to install Drupal v7.2
--choose where to installl drupal ex: Desktop\sites -After installation is complete you should see the name of the website on the left "website name.local", click on it to open it.
+-choose where to install drupal ex: Desktop\Drupal Sites\FirstDrupalSite -After installation is complete you should see the name of the website on the left "website name.local", click on it to open it.